Fast Regression of the Tritium Breeding Ratio in Fusion Reactors: Methodology

 \subsection{Adaptive Approach}

 Adaptive sampling techniques appear frequently in the literature and have been specialized for surrogate modelling, where precision is implicitly limited by the quantity of training samples which are available from the expensive model.
 Garud's~\cite{Garud2016} ``Smart Sampling Algorithm'' achieved notable success by incorporating surrogate quality and crowding distance scoring to identify optimal new samples, but was only tested on a single-parameter domain.
 We theorized that a nondeterministic sample generation approach, built around Markov Chain Monte Carlo methods (MCMC), would fare better for high-dimensional models by more thoroughly exploring all local optima in the feature space.
-MCMC produces each sample points according to a shared proposal distribution from the prior point.
+MCMC produces each sample point according to a jump step drawn from a shared proposal distribution.
 These sample points will converge to a desired posterior distribution, so long as the acceptance probability meets certain statistical criteria (see~\cite{Zhou2018} for a review).

 Many researchers have embedded surrogate methods into MCMC strategies for parameter optimisation~\cite{Zhang2020,Gong2017}, in particular the ASMO-PODE algorithm~\cite{Ginting2011} which makes use of MCMC-based adaptive sampling.
 Our approach draws inspiration from ASMO-PODE, but instead uses MCMC to generate samples which increase surrogate precision throughout the entire parameter space.